-When people work together on projects, particularly ones as complex as software and coding, bugs are to be expected.
-So plan around them, ensure you’re able to fix them, and don’t forget to plug the fixes back into the main project.
+When people work together on projects, particularly ones as complex as software and coding, bugs are expected.
+So plan around them, ensure you’re able to fix them and don’t forget to plug the fixes back into the main project.
 This collaboration is the beauty of open-source, and it’s essential to always be thorough.

 4. Use Open Source Libraries in Your Code

 If you can, it makes perfect sense to add open-source libraries to your code.
 This will help you to stay up to date with any changes in the libraries that could have an impact on your product.
 You’ll also be able to pick up or avoid any security concerns if you add this in, saving time and adding peace of mind.

 As a best practice, we recommend you check in with your management team on whether you can use open-source to build your software product.
 If you receive the go-ahead, make sure you’ve agreed on the percentage of open source you can use.

 The share of open-source code that makes sense varies across software companies for different reasons external to the product-building process.
 It’s best to discuss before you build a product that doesn’t quite fit in with expectations around open-source code usage.

 Final Thoughts on How To Build a Successful SaaS Product with Open Source